usnistgov/FIPS201/_FIPS201/frontend.md

 ## 4.1 PIV Card Physical Characteristics {#s-4-1}

 References to the PIV Card in this section pertain to the physical characteristics only.
-References to the front of the card apply to the side of the card that contains the electronic contacts; references to the back of the card apply to the opposite side from the front side.
+References to the front of the card apply to the side of the card that contains electronic contacts; references to the back of the card apply to the side opposite of the front side.

 The PIV Card's physical appearance and other characteristics should balance the need to have the PIV Card commonly recognized as a federal identification card while providing the flexibility to support